 You’ve probably smelled it before.
 Cat urine is by far the worst smell imaginable.
-When a friend came to me saying he was ready to sell his multi-family property in San Diego but didn’t want to remove all the carpeting, I had found just the right solution.
+When a friend came to me saying he was ready to sell his multi-family property in San Diego, but didn’t want to remove all the carpeting, I had found just the right solution.
 Little did he know that Chlorine Dioxide is the best way to remove cat urine in homes.

-The cat urine smell was so bad I had to hold a shirt over my nose.
-Which didn’t help much with the serious bad odors.
+The cat urine smell was so bad I had to hold a shirt over my nose, which didn’t help much with the serious bad odors.
 My eyes watered.

-The longer cat urine and dog pee sits in your carpet, or anywhere else in the house the worse the problem can become.
-The bacteria will build up, and the urine can be soaked not just into the carpeting but also into the pad or sub-floor below, making it that much harder to get rid of that nasty smell.
+The longer cat urine and dog pee sits in your carpet (or anywhere else in the house), the worse the problem can become.
+The bacteria will build up and the urine may even seep through the carpeting into the pad or sub-floor below, making it that much harder to get rid of that nasty smell.
 Pet urine can even seep into concrete!

 The quest to remove the bad pet odors started in all the wrong places.

-Bleach — Initially my friend was thinking of using bleach to clean the concrete floors after removing the pet urine stained carpeting.
-Unfortunately bleach will not remove the odor of dog pee or cat urine.
+Bleach — Initially, my friend was thinking of using bleach to clean the concrete floors after removing the pet urine stained carpeting.
+Unfortunately, bleach will not remove the odor of dog pee or cat urine.
 It simply will disinfect the area.
-Not to mention bleach is harmful to breathe, and it’s toxic for pets, too.
+Not to mention, bleach is harmful to breathe, and it’s toxic for pets, too.

-Homemade Remedies — While the average household items such as dish detergent, baking soda, and peroxide all work a little bit, but they never truly eliminate the pet urine smell.
+Homemade Remedies — While the average household items such as dish detergent, baking soda, and peroxide all work a little bit, they never truly eliminate the pet urine smell.

-How To Stop Bad Pet Odors
+How To Get Rid of Pet Odors (The Right Way)